Yubico/yubikit-android/otp/README.md

 ### Using the Demo Application <a name="using_demo"></a>
 1. Run demo app
-2. elect "OTP demo" pivot in navigation drawer
+2. Select "OTP demo" pivot in navigation drawer
 3. Tap "Read OTP" button and follow instructions on screen
 4. Validate the obtained Yubico OTP via the "Validate OTP" button